streamx-hub/streamx-blueprints/services/processing/resource-downloader/README.md

 - For binary resources (assets), if the HTTP response includes a `Content-Encoding: gzip` header, the service automatically decompresses the response body before emitting it.

+- For resources that might change or get frequently updated by other services, we can register such a resource for interval download.
+  By configuring `streamx.blueprints.resource-downloader.url-repeating-pattern` (optionally `streamx.blueprints.resource-downloader.repeat-interval-millis`)
+  We can enable this feature.
+Every configurable interval period, the service will check if the resource has changed, and download it again to the storage if so.

 ## Sample usage (relevant code snippets only):
 ```java
   @Channel(Channels.DOWNLOAD_REQUESTS)